vmarcinko/art-of-programming/markdowns/first.md

 Yes.

-But the data can get corrupted due to bug (or hacker attack), so reader program still has to take care to validate the values.
+But the data can get corrupted due to bug (or hacker attack), so reader program still has to take care to validate the values when it reads them from somewhere.
+And we have description of data structure (car map in this example) in Word document.

-Can the reader program somehow use this Word document to check incoming data validity?
+Would it be nice if reader progam would somehow **automatically** use this Word document to extract valid car data structure from it (allowed attributes, their types, optionality) and use it to check data validity?

 Well, that would be **really hard**, practically impossible.
-Human eye is good for reading Word documents, but program don't know how to extract useful data from it.
+Human eye/brain is good for understanding Word document content, but program don't know how to extract useful information from it because it's just a text.

-So, let's give up from Word documentation for a schema.
+But we really want this **automatic data validation**, so, let's give up from Word documentation for a schema.
 What about schema represented **as a data**, something like following for "car" and "person" data:

 ```json